Jayhawk State Theatre of Kansas

 Unfavorite 7 people favorited this theater

-In 1926, the Jayhawk Theatre opened as a movie and vaudeville palace.
-But after fifty years of showing films, the Jayhawk Theatre closed in 1976 and appeared to be gone for good.
-The Hotel Jayhawk, part of the entire complex, also closed shortly after the theater and was converted into the Jayhawk Tower office complex in 1982.
+In August 1926, the Jayhawk Theatre opened as a movie and vaudeville palace.
+Plans had been drawn by Topeka architect Thomas W. Williamson, with the Boller Brothers of Kansas designing the theatre.
+Seating was provided for 1,550, with 650 in the balcony.
+But after fifty years of showing films, the Jayhawk Theatre closed in May 1976 and appeared to be gone for good.
+The Hotel Jayhawk, part of the entire complex, also closed shortly after the theatre and was converted into the Jayhawk Tower office complex in 1982.

-After forming a strong coalition in the private sector to save the Jayhawk, the Kansas State Legislature designated the Jayhawk as the official State Theatre of Kansas in 1993.
-Since that time, the theater has been undergoing renovations in preparations for its rebirth as a performing arts venue for Topeka.
+After forming a strong coalition in the private sector to save the Jayhawk Theatre, the Kansas State Legislature designated the Jayhawk as the official State Theatre of Kansas in 1993.
+Since that time, the theatre has been undergoing renovations in preparations for its rebirth as a performing arts venue for Topeka.

 Recent comments (view all 20 comments)